temporalio/edu-101-dotnet-code/exercises/finale-workflow/README.md

 # Start the Worker (.NET)

-1. Change into the `Worker` directory.
-2. In a new terminal, run the following command to run the C# Worker:
+In a new terminal, run the following command to run the C# Worker:

 ```sh
 dotnet run --project Worker